-An accessory after the fact is a person who helps another person who has committed a crime avoid arrest or prosecution.
+An accessory after the fact is a person who helps another person who has committed a crime to avoid arrest or prosecution.

 According to the United States Criminal Code (18 U.S. Code § 3), an accessory after the fact is defined as: